 Safety

 Many edible plants have deadly look-alikes.
-For example, wild garlic can be confused with toxic lily-of-the-valley or autumn crocus leaves.
 Never rely on smell alone for identification.
 Always use multiple reliable field guides and consider hiring a local expert guide for your first foraging experiences.
 If in any doubt, leave it out.

 Wild Strawberries (Fragaria vesca) - "Шумске јагоде" (Šumske jagode): These tiny gems thrive in the sunny clearings of Bjelasica's beech forests and along the forest edges of Komovi mountains between 800-1,400m elevation.
 Peak season runs from mid-May through July, depending on snowmelt.
 Local foragers know to look for them near old shepherd paths - the soil disturbance creates perfect growing conditions.
 In my years guiding here, I've found the sweetest specimens grow on south-facing slopes in the Kolašin area, where morning dew and afternoon sun create ideal conditions.
 Traditional Montenegrin families would make "šumska marmelada" (wild strawberry jam) - a prized delicacy saved for special occasions.